 It was all backed up.

-Thank you, carbonate.
+Thank you, Carbonite.

-You see, folks, carbonite turns fear into joy, and that's why I use it.
+You see, folks, Carbonite turns fear into joy, and that's why I use it.

 It's inevitable that you're going to have a computer disaster.

-Or even if you back up uh on an external hard drive or an additional hard drive on your own machine, the whole machine crashes.
+Even if you back up on an external hard drive or an additional hard drive on your own machine, the whole machine crashes, you're still not backed up.

-Whenever you're connected to the internet, it does it automatically in the background.
+It does it automatically in the background.

-You'll never know it's happening.
+You'll never know what's happening.

 Unlimited backup for your PC or Mac, just $55 a year at Carbonite.com.

-And if you use the offer code Rush, you get a free 15-day trial at Carbonite.com in two free months if you decide to buy.
+And if you use the offer code Rush, you get a free 15-day trial at carbonite.com in two free months if you decide to buy.

 If you have to say the president cares, doesn't it mean that there is a question about it?